unoplatform/uno/doc/articles/how-uno-works.md

 When rendered at runtime, certain `FrameworkElement` types implicitly create inner views that inherit from higher-level native view types.
 For example, `Image` implicitly creates an inner `NativeImage` view, where `NativeImage` is an Uno-defined internal type that inherits directly from the native `Android.Widget.ImageView` type.

-#### macOS
+#### macOS AppKit

 On macOS, all types that inherit from `Windows.UI.Xaml.FrameworkElement`, also inherit from the native [`NSView` type](https://docs.microsoft.com/en-us/dotnet/api/appkit.nsview).
 That is to say, on macOS, all XAML visual elements are also native views.

 When rendered at runtime, certain `FrameworkElement` types implicitly create inner views that inherit from higher-level native view types.
 For example, `Image` implicitly creates an inner `NativeImage` view, where `NativeImage` is an Uno-defined internal type that inherits directly from the native `AppKit.NSImageView` type.

-#### Linux (Skia)
+#### Skia (Linux with X11/Wayland, Linux Framebuffer, macOS, Windows)

 On Linux, XAML visual elements are rendered directly to a [Skia](https://skia.org/) canvas.
 Unlike the other target platforms, there's no 'native view type' to speak of.
 The Skia canvas is hosted inside of a [Gtk](https://www.gtk.org/) shell, but it's just that, a shell - there aren't any Gtk widgets used.
-(The Gtk API is used by Uno to handle [pointer input](features/pointers-keyboard-and-other-user-inputs.md), however.)
+(The Gtk and WPF APIs are used by Uno to handle [pointer input](features/pointers-keyboard-and-other-user-inputs.md), however.)

 ## Uno.UI at build time